RandomFractals/unfolded-maps/README.md

 ## Unfolded Map 🗺️ Code Snippets ⇥

+**NOTE**: Unfolded Map JS, Python and Html Code Snippets, and Unfolded Map Renderer for Jupyter and VSCode Notebooks are available in our Pro sponsors-only private repositories.
+Sign up for our monthly [Pro sponsor tier](https://github.com/sponsors/RandomFractals/sponsorships?sponsor=RandomFractals&tier_id=18884) to get access to those custom Unfolded map dev tools.
+You will be added as collaborator and can download VSCode extension `.vsix` you can install and use in VSCode IDE.

 Use [unfolded-map-snippets](https://github.com/RandomFractals/unfolded-map-snippets) VSCode extension to streamline your [Custom Unfolded](https://docs.unfolded.ai/api) Map 🗺️ creations and [Python 🐍 Data](https://docs.unfolded.ai/data-sdk/api/list-datasets) integrations.

 ### [Unfolded JavaScript Code Snippets](https://github.com/RandomFractals/unfolded-map-snippets/blob/main/README.md#unfolded-javascript-snippets)